Our Programs and Community Partners

 Dr. Ashley earned her Doctor of Chiropractic degree from Northwestern Health Sciences University, graduating Summa Cum Laude with a Sports and Rehabilitation Emphasis.
 Her education and experience allow her to care for patients of all walks of life, including the general population, pediatric and prenatal patients, and athletes of all levels.

 What sets Dr. Ashley apart is her unique skill in internal coccyx manipulation, a rare and highly effective technique for addressing tailbone-related issues.
-As the only chiropractor in Wisconsin offering this service, she has helped many individuals find lasting relief and
+As the only chiropractor in Wisconsin offering this service, she has helped many individuals find lasting relief and reclaim their comfort and mobility.

 When you visit with Dr. Ashley, you can trust that she will provide compassionate, individualized care tailored to your specific needs and goals.